maconard/RIOT_leader-election/README.md

 - A topology .XML file intended to be consumed by RIOT's desvirt/vnet tools.
 - A cleanup .sh script that will delete all the taps/tuns that desvirt/vnet will create for the network.

+## `install_topology`
-2. `install_topology` - a simple script that moves the output file from the topology generator to the desvirt working directory.
+A simple script that moves the output file from the topology generator to the desvirt working directory.

 ### Command Line Arguments

 $1: the topology.xml file to install for desvirt

+## `riot`
-3. `riot` - a simple script that makes it easier to use desvirt
+A simple script that makes it easier to use desvirt

 ### Command Line Arguments